Mh-NOUHICoder/requirement-analysis/README.md

 ## What is Requirement Analysis?

+Requirement Analyse
-Requirement Analysis is the process of identifying, gathering, and defining the needs and expectations of stakeholders for a software project.
+sis is the process of identifying, gathering, and defining the needs and expectations of stakeholders for a software project.
 It ensures that the software being developed meets the business goals and user requirements effectively.

 In the Software Development Lifecycle (SDLC), Requirement Analysis is a critical early phase because it: